rmetcalf9/EllucianEthosPythonClient/docs/QUICKSTART.md

 ```
 This should output the version of the library that is installed.
 (If this dosen't work check you ran the pip install command)

-## Call an API to fetch a resource
+## Call an API to fetch a resource, change it and save the response

-this sample will create a login session for the Ethos hub and use it to retrieve a resource:
+This sample will create a login session for the Ethos hub and use it to retrieve a resource:

-Start a python3 console and run the following to setup the varaibles required.
+Start a python3 REPL console and run the following to setup the varaibles required.
 ```
-ethosBaseURL = "ETHOS BASE URL e.g. https://integrate.elluciancloud.ie no trailing slash" ethosAPIKey = "ETHOS APPLICATION API KEY" resourceID = "A_PERSON_GuiD"
+ethosBaseURL = "ETHOS BASE URL e.g. https://integrate.elluciancloud.ie no trailing slash" ethosAPIKey = "ETHOS APPLICATION API KEY" resourceName = "persons" resourceID = "A_PERSON_GuiD"
 ```
 (Replace the values above with values from your environment)